Kosmokleaner/DirectXShaderCompilerWiki/Wave-Intrinsics.md

 de-duplication, etc.

-Most of these intrinsics may appear in both pixel shaders and compute shaders.
-Exceptions are indicated.
+All non-quad related Wave Intrinsics are available in all shader stages.
+Quad wave intrinsics are available only in pixel shaders.

 These intrinsics operate as though the following statement was performed by
 default: